Skip to main content

 Source TypeYesSource type of application.

 - Endpoints: Application with this source type is a standalone application.
-DIAL Core communicates with such application via the explicitly-provided endpoints.
+DIAL Core communicates with such application via the explicitly-provided chat and/or MCP endpoints.

-- Application runner: Application runners can be seen as application factories, allowing users to create logical instances of apps with different configurations.
+- App Runner: Application runners can be seen as application factories, allowing users to create logical instances of apps with different configurations.
 Application runners are based on JSON schemas, which define structure, properties and endpoints for applications.
 In Builders/Application Runners you can see all the available runners and add new ones.

 Application runnerConditionalSelect one of the available application runners.
-Required if Source Type is Application runner.
+Available and is required if Source Type is Application runner.

 3. Once all required fields are filled click Create.
 The dialog closes and the new application configuration screen is opened.
 New application deployment appears immediately in the listing once created.
 It may take some time for the changes to take effect after saving.